All Images Copyright 2008-2025 Jennifer Lavrenz

 _

 Many of my family members love the St. Louis Cardinal's.
-So naturally when I was little my family and I took a family vacation to the great state of Missouri!
+So naturally, when I was little, my family and I took a vacation to the great state of Missouri!
 I'm sure my dad had a soft ball tournament in the area which is probably what really brought us there.
-We went up the Arch and of course we visited the Anheuser Bush Stadium (as pictured below).
-I am standing here in the dugout trying to be cool, but at 6 or 7 years old, with jelly shoes and an outfit my mom sewed me and being an 80's kid, OF COURSE I'm cool!
-I have been to Missouri many more times and in fact, I have lived there for short periods of my adult life and I am currently living there now.
-Well, Colorado and Missouri are both my homes.
-Go Cardinal's!
+We went up the Arch and visited Busch Stadium (as pictured below).
+I am standing here in the dugout trying to be cool, but at 6 or 7 years old, with jelly shoes and an outfit sewed by my mom... being an 80's kid, OF COURSE I'm cool!

 Jennifer Kaye xoxo